antihax/goesi/v2/docs/UniverseApi.md

 > GetUniverseTypesTypeIdOk GetUniverseTypesTypeId(typeId, optional)
 Get type information

-Get information on a type  ---  Alternate route: `/latest/universe/types/{type_id}/`  Alternate route: `/dev/universe/types/{type_id}/`   ---  This route is cached for up to 3600 seconds
+Get information on a type  ---  Alternate route: `/latest/universe/types/{type_id}/`   ---  This route is cached for up to 3600 seconds

 ### Required Parameters